-Several charts are available for Multivariate analysis:
+Several control charts for variables data are available for Multivariate Statistical Process Control analysis:

 The Squared Prediction Error (SPE) chart may also be used to detect shifts.
 The SPE is based on the error between the raw data and a fitted PCA (Principal Component Analysis) model (a prediction) to that data.

 Contribution Charts are available for determining the contributions of the Process Variables to either the Principal Component (Score Contributions) or the SPE (Error Contributions) for a given sample.
 This is particularly useful for determining the Process Variable that is responsible for process shifts.

 Loading Charts provide an indication of the relative contribution of each Process Variable towards a given Principal Component for all groups in the analysis.

 Some restrictions apply to these Multivariate Statistical Process Control analyses: